ingresso-group/slate/source/includes/_availability.md

 You should only send availability requests as a direct result of customers requesting availability.
 You should not automatically request availability to populate caches.
 [Performances with availability detail](#availability-detail) is provided for this type of use case.
-If this doesn't fit what you are trying to do contact us techsupport@ingresso.co.uk.
+If this doesn't fit what you are trying to do contact us

 <aside class="notice">We may disable API accounts making excessive availability calls.</aside>